tduyng/tduyng.github.io/content/notes/2025-01-17-git-changes.md

 +++
-title = "[Microblog] Run a command if there are unstaged changes" date = 2025-01-17
+title = "[Note] Run a command if there are unstaged changes" date = 2025-01-17

 [extra]